-Because running helps to decrease your resting heart rate, this means that your heart doesn’t have to work as hard.
+Running helps to decrease your resting heart rate.
+Day-to-day, outside exercise, this means that your heart doesn’t have to work as hard.
 As a result, running can significantly decrease your risk of death from a cardiovascular disease.

 One study found that regular runners are half as likely to die from heart disease compared to people who don’t run.
 That’s a huge advantage, and it applies even to people who run at slower speeds!

-If you’ve never experienced it, you might be skeptical, but the runner’s high is a real thing.
-When you run, you’ll get endorphins and endocannabinoids pumped into your body.
+If you’ve never experienced a runner’s high, you might be skeptical, but it most definitely is a real thing.
+When you run, your body floods with endorphins and endocannabinoids.
 If you need a mood booster, one of the best ways to do it is running.

 Finally, running strengthens your joints.
 We all know that running is a great leg workout, but many people believe that it does harm to your joints over time.
 One study of almost 100,000 walkers and runners found that wasn’t true at all.

-When you run, you’re hitting the pavement with more force than with walking, which makes them stronger over time just like your muscles.
+When you run, you’re hitting the pavement with more force than with walking.
+Your knees and ankles adapt by getting stronger – bones, muscles, tendons, and all.
 You actually have half the chance of dealing with knee osteoarthritis as a runner as compared to a walker, according to the study.

 Which One Burns More Calories?

 The basic answer is simple: running burns more calories.
-However, if you can convince yourself to walk more a week than you would run, you might be able to burn more calories walking.
+However, if you can convince yourself to walk more each week than you would run, you might be able to burn more calories walking.

-Although speed is a factor, what is more important in determining how many calories you burn is how far you go and how much you weigh.
+Speed is a certainly a factor in your calorie count.
+What is more important in determining how many calories you burn is your weight and distance covered.
 For example, if you’re around 180 pounds, you should burn about 100 calories per mile.
 If you’re closer to 120, you’ll burn 65 calories a mile.

 The American Council on Exercise has a helpful chart that indicates that 120-lb people typically burn 6.5 calories a minute, 140-lb people burn 7.6, 160-lb people burn 8.7, and 180-lb people burn 9.7.